Paul-js-hub/OOP-school-library/README.md

 # OOP School Library

 > This project is an OOP school library that adds new students, teachers, and books.
-It also saves records who of who borrowed a given book and when.
+It also saves records who of who borrowed a given book and at what time.

 ## Built With